12joan/hangman/README.md

 ## Acknowledgments

-* The default list of words comes from an article by [TalkEnglish.com](http://www.talkenglish.com/vocabulary/top-1500-nouns.aspx)
+* The default list of words comes from [an article by TalkEnglish.com](http://www.talkenglish.com/vocabulary/top-1500-nouns.aspx).
-* The ASCII Art title seen in the game was generated using this [Text to ASCII Art Generator](http://patorjk.com/software/taag/)
+* The ASCII Art title seen in the game was generated using this [Text to ASCII Art Generator](http://patorjk.com/software/taag/).